American Indian boarding schools: Abuse in the boarding schools

 The children who were admitted into boarding schools experienced several forms of abuse.
-Depending on the Christian faith, they were given European names or names of people of the Bible or for example; if the school was run by one of the orders of the Catholic Church, then the children were given names from the Bible or of the saints of the church, forced to speak English or Latin, and were not allowed to practice their culture.
-They took classes on how to conduct manual labor such as farming and housekeeping.
+Depending on the Christian faith, they were given European names or names of people of the Bible.
+For example, if the school was run by one of the orders of the Catholic Church, then the children were given names from the Bible or of the saints of the church (Names of the apostles such as Mary, Joseph, Zachary, James, John, etc.) or if the school did not use names then they were given a number, and were forced to remember it when they were called out, the children were forced to speak English or Latin and not their own language, and were not allowed to practice their culture.
+They took classes on how to conduct manual labor such as farming and housekeeping or worked at quarries or mills.
 When they were not in class, they were expected to maintain the upkeep of the schools or to attend church on Saturdays and Sundays.
 Unclean and overpopulated living conditions led to the spread of disease and many students did not receive enough food or they were poorly fed.
-Bounties were offered for students who tried to run away and many students committed suicide.
+Bounties were offered for students who tried to run away and when they were caught they were severely punished.
+Some were forced to wear a mockup Indian costume with makeup smeared on their face like a clown to mimic warpaint and sit in display with a sign that read, "I tried to run away." to serve as a humiliating reminder to students of the potential consequences.
+Otherwise, they were thrown in a cast iron cell called "The Box of Shame" or "The Box of Sin".
+Many students lost hope and committed suicide while others did not survive their escape attempts.
 Students who died were sometimes placed in coffins and buried in the school cemetery by their own classmates.